What Is Nitrous Oxide?

-What is nitrous oxide (N2O) and what is the difference between technical gas and food-grade gas?
+What is N2O and the difference between technical and food-grade gas?

 Nitrous oxide can also be translated to N2O.
 But how is it created or rather, how is it made?
 Nitrous oxide can be made by heating ammonium nitrate.
 By going through this process and thus heating it, two different kinds of substances are released.
 These are namely ammonia gas and hydrogen nitrate.
 Due to water displacement, nitrous oxide is left over.
 In the end, there are two different types of nitrous oxide that remain, these are technical gas and food-grade nitrous oxide gas.